bellafaulk/CS4371-IDS/README.md

 ### 2. Clone the repository

-  Clone the repository from GitHub.
+  Clone the repository and navigate to the project directory.
   ```bash
   git clone https://github.com/bellafaulk/CS4371-IDS.git
   cd CS4371-IDS